 anvajo: Did you miss any training or something?

-M. Marshal: No, it was quite intuitive.
+M. Marshall: No, it was quite intuitive.
 I don't think I even had to read the manual.
 The device tells you everything you have to do.
 I also lent the device to a colleague once, who could use it directly without any instruction.

 anvajo: Thank you very much for the insight into your work and good luck for the future!